Climate change and conservation

 Essay by Reed Noss for Conservation Northwest's Fall 2007 newsletter.
 Reed Noss is Davis-Shine Professor of Conservation Biology at the University of Central Florida and a noted authority in conservation biology.
 Conserving land helps maintain connectivity.

-Land conservation is even more essential and urgent in a time of rapidly changing climate
+Land conservation is even more essential and urgent in a time of rapidly changing climate.
+Please give to Conservation Northwest today.

 by Reed Noss, for Conservation Northwest